 Both Mr. and Mrs. Hall made trips to Detroit and Chicago to watch their son play.
-They also saw him from time to time, of course, on Hockey Night in Canada.
+They also saw him from time to time, of course, on national television: Hockey Night in Canada.

 BEE HIVE HOCKEY PHOTOS

-At some point in the 1980s, Glenn and I got going through my old black and white Beehive photos of N.H.L. players.
+At some point in the 1980s, Glenn and I went through my old black and white Beehive photos of N.H.L. players.